hmgomes/hmgomes.github.io/_pages/about.md

 * (October 2020) Papers, Students and IEEE ICDM 2021
     * Papers accepted at IEEE Big Data 2020 and ROOTS 2020
     * I am the Online Experience/Virtual Chair of ICDM 2021
-    * Master and one honour students are finishing this month
+    * Two master students and one honour student finished this month

 * (September 2020) New website
     * Going through the process of migrating stuff from the old website to the new one.